Protection levels

 Ballistic fences

-- Ballistic fences are available also with claimed blast resistance, to UL752 and NIJ 0108.01, such as Betafence Armorguard.
+- Ballistic fences are available also with claimed blast resistance, to UL752 8 and NIJ 0108.01, such as Betafence Armorguard using aluminium and fibreglass on steel posts.